Not feeling heat and noticing error code 228 from your Lennox® furnace?

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t working the way it should, you’ll likely hear the fan going and the switch clicking a few times before the furnace switches off completely.
-When a part isn’t functioning right, your furnace will turn off to protect you.
+When your pressure switch isn’t working the way it should, you’ll likely hear the fan run and the switch clicking a couple times before the furnace switches off completely.
+When a part isn’t functioning right, your furnace will turn off as a safety precaution.